History

 Accreditation and Institutional Growth

-In 2020, CPEI receives accreditation through the International Accreditors for Continuing Education and Training (IACET), affirming the organization’s commitment to recognized standards in continuing education and professional training.
+In 2020, CPEI received accreditation through the International Accreditors for Continuing Education and Training (IACET), affirming its commitment to recognized standards in continuing education and professional training.

-In 2024, CPEI becomes accredited by the Distance Education Accrediting Commission (DEAC), an accrediting agency recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
+In 2024, CPEI became accredited by the Distance Education Accrediting Commission (DEAC), an accrediting agency recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.

 Expanding Recognition

-In recent years, CPEI has achieved several important milestones that strengthen professional pathways for its students and graduates:
+In recent years, CPEI has reached several important milestones that strengthen professional pathways for students and graduates:

-• U.S. Department of Veterans Affairs recognition allows eligible veterans and service members to use VA education benefits for CPEI programs.
+• U.S. Department of Veterans Affairs recognition, allowing eligible veterans and service members to use VA education benefits for CPEI programs

-• Association of Professional Chaplains (APC) / Board of Chaplaincy Certification Inc. (BCCI) approval recognizes CPEI as a provider of CPE toward board certification.
+• Approval by the Association of Professional Chaplains (APC) and the Board of Chaplaincy Certification Inc. (BCCI) as a provider of CPE toward board certification

-• Evangelical Board of Certified Chaplains (EBCC) provides a clinical chaplain certification for evangelicals serving in health care settings.
+• Partnership with the Evangelical Board of Certified Chaplains (EBCC), supporting certification pathways for evangelicals serving in healthcare settings

 Looking Ahead

-Together with our students, faculty, and partners, CPEI continues advancing the practice of spiritual care; equipping professionals who listen deeply, serve faithfully, and bring healing presence to the places where it is needed most.
+Together with its students, faculty, and partners, CPEI continues to strengthen the practice of spiritual care—preparing professionals who listen deeply and serve with presence.

 Office Address: 2105 Park Avenue | Suite 1 | Orange Park, Florida 32073